Wendy Wood (psychologist): Research on habits

-Other Research
+Other research

 Wood has contributed to two additional research areas: the origins and maintenance of sex-related differences and similarities in social behavior and the dynamics of social influence and attitude change.

 In the study of sex and gender, Wood has emphasized that the behavior of women and men can be different or similar, depending on individual dispositions, situations, cultures, and historical periods.
 This flexibility reflects the central importance of a division of labor between women and men that is not static but is tailored to local ecological and socioeconomic conditions.
 Each society's division of labor is constrained by women's childbearing and nursing of infants and men's greater size and strength.
 Because these biological characteristics influence the how efficiently men or women can perform many activities, they create some uniformity across societies in the division of labor as well as variability across situations, cultures, and history.

 Within societies, people regulate their own behavior according to their desired gender identities.
 Wood's research has illuminated the self-regulatory processes by which gender identities affect the behaviors of women and men.
-Also, Wood has argued that hormonal, reward, and cardiovascular mechanisms work in conjunction with these social psychological processes to facilitate masculine and feminine behaviors.
+She has argued that hormonal, reward, and cardiovascular mechanisms work in conjunction with these social psychological processes to facilitate masculine and feminine behaviors.

 Wood has also undertaken research on several aspects of attitudes and social influence.
 Her work on minority influence has clarified the conditions under which people are influenced by the opinions of those who are in the minority in groups, compared with those who are in the majority.
 She has also examined the influence processes that occur in close relationships.
 Her attention to attitude change processes includes the effects of forewarnings of impending influence on the extent to which persuasion is effective.

-Wood's work has typically combined primary research and meta-analytic integrations of all of the available evidence.
-She has thus produced numerous highly cited meta-analyses of social psychological phenomena.
+Wood's work has typically combined primary research and meta-analyses of the available evidence.
+She has produced several highly cited meta-analyses of social psychological phenomena.
 A 2014 meta-analysis testing the influence of menstrual cycles on women's mate preferences debunked the then-popular idea that women, when fertile, prefer more masculine, high testosterone men.
-Considerable research has echoed this failure for menstrual phase to affect mate preferences.